farhad324/CSE423-OpenGL-Python/Lab2/readme.md

-## Task 1 - Draw the last two digits of your ID
+## Task 1 - Draw the last two digits of your ID using Midpoint Line Generating Algorithm

 - **User can give any ID to get the output**
 - **Just put your number, the code will extract the last two digits and draw them**